waynewalls/jquery.servercomm/readme.md

 ## LIMITATIONS ##

-At present, the serverComm plugin only supports the POST method of sending data to the server and the text data type for receiving responses from the server.
-To keep the UI simple, it currently handles only one request at a time.
+At present, the serverComm plugin only supports the $.ajax() text data type for receiving responses from the server.
+To keep the UI simple,the plugin currently handles only one AJAX request at a time.

 ## serverComm DEPENDENCIES ##